-RPL Application for Direct or Advanced Entry Applicant engages with the RPL Unit A minimum of 30 working days in advance of programme commencement Applicant submits their RPL 20 working days in advance of programme application for Direct or Advanced Entry commencement Applicant is informed of outcome of RPL application.
-Normally 10 days from receipt of application RPL Application for Module Exemptions Engagement with the RPL Unit Ideally, a minimum of 10 working days in advance of module commencement Submission of an RPL application for Module Exemptions Where possible, applications should be made in advance of module commencement, but applications will be accepted up to 10 days after module commencement.
+RPL Application for Direct or Advanced Entry Applicant engages with the RPL Unit A minimum of 30 working days in advance of programme commencement Applicant submits their RPL 20 working days in advance of programme application for Direct or Advanced commencement Entry Applicant is informed of outcome of Normally 10 days from receipt of application RPL application.
+RPL Application for Module Exemptions For a series and withhold by DDI Hold Ideath, a minimum of 10 werting days in advance Engagement with the RPL Unit Ideally, a minimum of 10 working days in advance of module commencement Submission of an RPL application Where possible, applications should be made in for Module Exemptions advance of module commencement, but applications will be accepted up to 10 days after module commencement.
 Applicant is informed of outcome.
 Normally within 10 working days from receipt of application